prebid/prebid.github.io/adops/creative-considerations.md

 This scenario would require you to create 10,000 line items (10 x 200 x 5).
 If you were to use either 1x1 mode or creative-level sizing you would need only 2,000 line items.

-## Banner and Outstream Creatives

-As we mentioned, each creative requires an ad tag script that will call the [Prebid Universal Creative](/overview/prebid-universal-creative.html) to display the correct image.

-One decision you'll want to make is which version of the PUC you want to use.
-Prebid hosts a copy, which you're free to use.
-But some publishers might want to use their own copy of the PUC so as to have greater control over the upgrade windows.

-{: .alert.alert-info :}
-Engineers can find the PUC code in the [Prebid Github repository](https://github.com/prebid/prebid-universal-creative).

-## Native

-Native ads require close collaboration between web designers, engineering, and ad ops.
-The primary decision to be made that affects ad ops is where to store the rendering template.
-Your options are:

-- The ad server
-- The page's Prebid.js adunit
-- An external script

-If you already have templates stored in your ad server for some native ads, it might make sense to also store the templates for Prebid there and keep everything together and consistent.
-This also gives ad ops control over when templates change.

-The second two options require engineering to make any changes when template updates are required.
-Because native ad formatting is tied to the look of the site, these options could fit in with normal site maintenance.

-Each option requires a different PUC ad tag to be used in the associated creatives, so be sure to get the correct script (and CSS file) from the engineers.

-{: .alert.alert-info :}
-Engineering details outlining each template storage option can be found in the [Prebid.js Native Implementation Guide](/prebid/native-implementation.html).

-## VAST Video

-VAST video (instream and long-form video) does not use the PUC.
-Instead, video bids provide VAST that Prebid caches to obtain a cache ID that can be retrieved with a URL.
-The cache ID is passed as a key value to the ad server.
-(See [Video Overview](/prebid-video/video-overview.html) for details.)

-When you’re running campaigns with video creatives, the primary decision you need to make is where to cache your video bids.
-You’ll enter this location in the creative you add to the line item.
-The cache location is typically independent of the bidders.
-The most common cache location is <https://prebid.adnxs.com>.
-See [Setting Up Video In GAM](/adops/setting-up-prebid-video-in-dfp.html) for detailed instructions on configuring a video creative in GAM.

 ## SafeFrames

 Another decision you need to make with regards to banner and native creatives is whether to run them in SafeFrames.
 A SafeFrame is defined by the IAB as “a managed API-enabled iframe that opens a line of communication between the publisher page and the iframe-contained ad creative.”
 SafeFrames provide an added layer of security by separating the ad from your web page.